alhabibhasan/Telet/README.md

 Many times throughout my career in software development, I've asked myself questions like, 'How does Facebook do this?' and 'How does YouTube do that?'.

-This is me answering those questions (slowly but surely).
+This is me answering those questions (slowly but surely) whilst learning how to use the Django rest framework.